Austria 2026 - Call for Applications

 The world needs research.
 Research needs women.

-L'ORÉAL Austria, in collaboration with the Austrian UNESCO Commission, in cooperation with the Austrian Academy of Sciences and with the financial support of the Federal Ministry for Women, Science and Research, awards scholarships for young female basic researchers in the fields of medicine, natural sciences or mathematics to work on projects in Austria.
+L’ORÉAL Austria, in collaboration with the Austrian National Commission for UNESCO, in cooperation with the Austrian Academy of Sciences, and with financial support from the Federal Ministry for Women, Science, and Research, awards grants to young female researchers in basic science in the fields of medicine, the natural sciences, or mathematics to carry out projects in Austria.

-This Austrian initiative is a national extension of the joint, worldwide commitment of L'ORÉAL and UNESCO to recognize the contribution of women to research and to reduce career barriers for female scientists.
-The awards are intended to promote young female scientific talent who are already qualified through renowned publications.
+This Austrian initiative is intended as a national extension of the joint, global commitment by L'ORÉAL and UNESCO to recognize women’s contributions to research and to remove career barriers for female scientists.
+The grants are intended to support talented young female scientists who have already demonstrated their qualifications through notable publications.

 Program Overview